Autism Spectrum Disorder

 Differences in social connection or communication

-Intense interests or repetitive play
+Intense interests or repetitive play or behaviors

 Difficulty with transitions or flexible thinking